broepke/prefect-dka/README.md

 ## EC2 Execution

 There is a script in the EC2 folder which can be used for _User Data_ in EC2's **Launch Template** settings.

+## Docker

+There is a Docker file in the repo but this isn't being used.
+There was testing to work with ECS but never fully got it running.